For Release: March 2, 2018 – Jamie Dukes, Office of Communications - (405) 271-5601

-The Child Abuse Prevention (CAP) Action Committee invites every community to take action for children by participating in their ninth annual “Build a Blue Ribbon Tree for Kids” campaign.
-The blue ribbon is the international sign for child abuse prevention and serves as a constant reminder that all of us have a responsibility in helping to protect children.
+The Child Abuse Prevention (CAP) Action Committee invites every community to take action for children by participating in the 10th annual “Build a Blue Ribbon Tree for Kids” campaign.
+The blue ribbon is the international sign for child abuse prevention and serves as a constant reminder that everyone has a responsibility in helping to protect children.
 Communities are invited to participate by displaying blue ribbon trees during April.
-To have your tree showcased in the blue ribbon tree video, trees must be completed and registered by April 5th.
+To have your tree showcased in the blue ribbon tree video, trees must be completed and registered by Wednesday, April 4.

-“My goal is to get 2,017 blue ribbon trees blooming across the state with increased participation by businesses, childcare programs, churches and individuals for April 2017,” said Sears.
+“The goal is to get 2,018 blue ribbon trees blooming across the state with increased participation by businesses, childcare programs, churches and individuals,” Sears said.

-To “Build a Blue Ribbon Tree,” select any materials you choose.
-If using a living tree, choose a highly visible location and secure needed permission.
+To create a Blue Ribbon Tree, select any materials you choose.
+If using a live tree, choose a highly visible location and secure needed permission.
 Creativity is encouraged.

 Decorate the tree with blue ribbons to represent any of the following:

-The number of new babies born in your community;
+The number of new babies born in a community.

-The number of confirmed child abuse and neglect cases in your county;
+The number of confirmed child abuse and neglect cases in the county.

-Something significant to your agency, program or community
+Something significant to an agency, program or community

-Or use the ribbons to show general community support for all children
+Use the ribbons to show general community support for all children.

 Mail, fax or e-mail the completed form to: